 Cookery takes place on a weekly basis as part of our KS2 Enrichment programme.
 Many classes cook at other times during the year and demonstrate good food safety practice.

 School lunch for all those who want it is made daily, using fresh ingredients, in our kitchen.
 There is always a choice of either a meat or vegetarian meal.
-The menu changes daily, on a three week rolling schedule.
-This is published at the beginning of term and displayed on the notice board.
-Each day, the menu is written, by one of the year 6 children, on a board which is placed in a prominent position in the dining hall so that children can make their choices before getting to the counter.
+The menu changes daily, on a two week rolling schedule.
+This is published at the beginning of term in Headlines and on the website.
 There is a salad and fruit bar from which children can serve themselves.

-St Aidan’s and the catering service are committed to providing alternative food for pupils with medically proven food allergies.
+St Aidan’s and our kitchen team are committed to providing alternative food for pupils with medically proven food allergies.
 Parents or carers must inform the school about any such allergies in writing, providing evidence, eg. a letter from their GP or hospital.

 Dinner money must be paid in advance, either weekly or half-termly; payments should be made via the SchoolMoney system.

 Free school meals are available for children whose parents are on income support or job seekers allowance.
 Information and application forms can be obtained from the school secretary who will treat every case in confidence and will be happy to help with the application if required.
 We strongly urge every eligible family to take up this entitlement even if their children have packed lunches.
 Children may bring packed lunches in closed containers marked with their names.
 Drinks other than water, sweets or chocolates are not allowed and healthy options are encouraged.
 Two weeks notice must be given when changing from school meals to packed lunches and vice versa.